Blood stasis: History

 Practitioners of TCM believe that descriptions of BS can be traced back to the Inner Canon of Huangdi (about 200 B.C.E. in China) and understanding of it evolved with the practice of traditional East Asia medicine (TEAM), however there were no standard diagnostic criteria until the 1980s.
 Despite this the diagnosis of BS was applied to both chronic internal diseases and external injuries with treatment involving "activating blood circulation to dissipate blood stasis."

 Standard diagnostic criteria for BS were first established in 1982 in China by the Specialized Committee of "activating blood circulation" and in Japan by Terasawa et al in 1983.
 These criteria were revised in 1988 in China with the "diagnostic criteria of Blood-stasis symptom-complex" and Terasawa revised the diagnostic criteria in Japan in 1989.

 Since 1989 research conducted by TCM practitioners on BS and its treatment has increased and some of this research has shown correlations between BS and abnormal coagulation function, inflammation, and accelerated red blood cell senescence.
 This increase in research has also highlighted the inconsistencies of BS diagnostic criteria.

 Amongst practitioners of TCM and related fields covered by the general term traditional East Asia medicine (TEAM) there is a large body of research on blood stasis.
 A survey conducted in 2014 amongst practitioners of traditional Korean medicine found that more than half of the respondents still had difficulties with the diagnosis of BS because "objective measurement methods were not readily available" despite, or perhaps because, the diagnostic criteria for BS is regularly revised.

 East Asian nations encourage and reward the use of TCM for all ailments, including COVID-19.
 As an example, pharmacologist Li Lianda received a National Science and Technology Progress Award in 2018 from the People's Republic of China for his work on the scientific explanation of BS and the basic laws and mechanism of action of "activating blood circulation and removing blood stasis".

+Notwithstanding the 'criticisms' below, there is a considerable degree of overlap between the presence of fibrinaloid microclots in blood and the various diseases considered to involve blood stasis syndrome.
+As a result, beneficial effects (cited therein) have regularly been shown using suitable cocktails of herbs used in Chinese Herbal Medicine and the equivalent Japanese Kampo, where blood stasis is known as Oketsu.